farhad-here/data_visualization_app1/README.md

-# 🎉This is my data visualization project with tkinter
+# 🎉This is data visualization project with tkinter
-## ✍️I wrote this when i was learning python and then university wants me to create data visualization project.
+✍️I had wrote this for my university project.
 ## 🧑Manual
 First be sure about you pip these thing
 ```